matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 Hashes are still reversible with a rainbow table, but the provided pepper, which can be rotated by identity servers at will, should help mitigate this.
-Phone numbers (with their relatively short possible address space of 12 numbers), short email addresses, and addresses of both type that have been leaked in database dumps are more susceptible to hash reversal.
+Phone numbers (with their relatively short possible address space of 12 numbers), short email addresses at popular domains, and addresses of both type that have been leaked in database dumps are more susceptible to hash reversal.

 Mediums and peppers are appended to the address as to prevent a common prefix for each plain-text string, which prevents attackers from pre-computing bits